rtmigo/xrandom_dart/README.md

 this is a number consisting of either 32 random bits or 64 random bits.

 Xrandom automatically concatenates 32-bit numbers into 64-bit ones, and vice versa.
-Therefore, both methods work for all algorithms.
+Therefore, both methods work for all classes.
 In general, this is **much faster** than `nextInt`.

 | Method        | Returns         | Equivalent of                   |